Severe Acute Respiratory Syndrome (SARS)

 Hypoxia (insufficient oxygen in the blood)

 There is currently no test to diagnose SARS.
-The symptoms of SARS may resemble other medical conditions.
-Always consult your child's doctor for a diagnosis.
+The symptoms of SARS may look like other medical conditions.
+Always talk with your child's healthcare provider for a diagnosis.

 How does SARS spread?

 SARS-CoV spreads from one person to another mainly through close contact with someone who is infected with SARS.
-When a person with SARS coughs or sneezes without covering his or her mouth, respiratory droplets containing living virus can spray up to 3 feet and invade the mucous membranes of another person.
-People in close contact with someone with SARS are most at risk, which means they live or work with someone with SARS or have direct contact with the person through kissing, hugging, or sharing eating utensils.
+When a person with SARS coughs or sneezes without covering his or her mouth, respiratory droplets containing living virus can spray up to 3 feet.
+They can invade the mucous membranes of another person.
+People in close contact with someone with SARS are most at risk.
+This means they live or work with someone with SARS or have direct contact with the person through kissing, hugging, or sharing eating utensils.

 The virus also can spread when a child touches an object with infectious droplets on it and then touches his or her mouth, nose, or eyes.
 It is not known whether SARS can spread more broadly through the air.